gohugoio/hugo/content/content-management/formats.md

 ## Learn Markdown

-If you are unfamiliar with markdown syntax, it can easily be learned within a single sitting.
+Markdown syntax is simple enough to learn in a single sitting.
 The following are excellent resources to get you up and running:

 * [Daring Fireball: Markdown, John Gruber (Creator of Markdown)][fireball]
 * [Markdown Cheatsheet, Adam Pritchard][mdcheatsheet]